Rick Cotton

 Richard Cotton is the executive director of the Port Authority of New York and New Jersey.
-He assumed this role in 2017.
+He assumed this role in August 2017.

 Early life and education

 Cotton was born in 1945 or 1946 in the Hyde Park neighborhood of Chicago.
 His mother, Sylvia Cotton, founded Illinois Action for Children, a nonprofit that focuses on ensuring all children, especially those facing poverty and racial injustice, have access the high-quality child care and early education they need to succeed in school and in life.
 His father, Eugene Cotton, served as a labor lawyer.
 Cotton has a BA from Harvard University and a JD from Yale Law School.

 Career

-Cotton served as Supreme Court Associate Justice William J. Brennan Jr.'s clerk during 1970–1971.
-He served as NBCUniversal's general counsel and New York governor Andrew Cuomo's "transportation czar" prior to becoming the Port Authority's executive director.

-Cotton has advocated for a new air train running from Flushing to La Guardia.
-He has called this a one stop from downtown to the airport.
-Critiques have noted the transfers and distance involved to dispute this.
-This project has been viewed as an Andrew Cuomo vanity project that does not realize its intended purpose.

-At the outbreak of the pandemic, when testing was scarce for Port Authority employees, Andrew Cuomo helped Cotton receive a Covid-19 test along with other executives, like Pat Foye and Cuomo family members.
+Early career

+After graduating from Yale Law School, Cotton served as a law clerk to Judge J. Skelly Wright on United States Court of Appeals for the District of Columbia Circuit from 1969–1970.
+He subsequently clerked for Justice William J. Brennan Jr. on Supreme Court of the United States from 1970–1971.